21-ways/21-ways.github.io/ch0-04-building-blocks.md

 what we call \"mining\" is the process of trying to find a number that, when put into a potentially valid block, produces an output that fits certain criteria.
 The SHA256 hash function is what produces this output.
-Hash functions are also used to generate addresses[^ripemd], identify redeem scripts, identify transactions and blocks, and more.[^pieter]
+Hash functions are also used to generate addresses,[^ripemd] identify redeem scripts, identify transactions and blocks, and more.[^pieter]

 [^ripemd]: While SHA256 is used most of the time in Bitcoin, a second hash function is used in addition to SHA256 to generate addresses: RIPEMD160.